 One exception is in cases involving harassment, where an employer may not be held liable – in such cases, it is important to name the harassing person individually.

-You must indicate what Code prohibited grounds of discrimination you believe are relevant to an Applicant’s experience of discrimination and/or harassment.
+You must indicate what Code-protected grounds of discrimination you believe are relevant to the Applicant’s experience of discrimination and/or harassment.
+You can select more than one ground, if necessary:

 - Ancestry